 During his presidency, Roberts expanded the borders of Liberia along the coast and made attempts to integrate the indigenous people living in Monrovia, the capital into the political community.
 After Vice President Stephen Benson defeated Roberts for the presidency in 1855, Roberts served the nation for fifteen years as a major general in the Liberian Army and as ambassador to France and Great Britain.
 In 1862 he helped found Liberia College of Monrovia (later would be called University of Liberia) and served as its first president until 1876.
 During his time in that post, Roberts traveled back to the United States for the first time since 1829 to raise funds for the college.

 Roberts was elected president again in 1871 and after taking office the following year, he served until poor health incapacitated him early in 1875.
 During that time, Vice-President Anthony Gardiner served as acting president.

-Joseph Jenkins Roberts died on February 24, 1876, in Monrovia, less than two months after his second term ended.
+Joseph Jenkins Roberts died on February 24, 1876, in Monrovia at the age of 67, less than two months after his second term ended.
 Never a wealthy man, he left his entire estate, $10,000 and his lands, to the Liberian educational system.
 Liberia’s main airport, Roberts International Airport, the town of Robertsport, and Roberts Street in Monrovia are all named in his honor of Roberts.
 His face is depicted on the Liberian ten-dollar bill which was introduced in 1997 and the old five-dollar bill which was in circulation between 1989 and 1991.
 His birthday, March 15, was a national holiday in Liberia until 1980.